opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 1: Edit Existing Publication Record (8 minutes)

 > "Task 1: Your first task is to edit a specific bibliographic record for a Journal Article.
 Look for the record that appears as 'Carew, R. & Florkowski, W. & Smith, E. (2006).
 Apple Industry Performance, Intellectual Property Rights And Innovation.
 International Journal Of Fruit Science, 6(1), 93-116.' in the interface.
-This should be the fourth item in the list.
+This should be the fourth item in the Catalogue list.
 We're providing the exact position since browsing functionality is not part of this usability test.
 HERITRACE is focused on metadata editing, not on browsing.
 >
 > Please make the following change:
-> 1. Add 'Carolyn Scagel' as the first author, with 'Carolyn' as the given name and 'Scagel' as the family name.
+> 1. Add 'Carolyn Scagel' as the first author, specifying that this is the author with ORCID identifier 0000-0002-4269-6240, with 'Carolyn' as the given name and 'Scagel' as the family name.
 >
 > Think aloud as you work through this process."

 ### Task 2: Merge Duplicate Author Entities (10 minutes)